Cranberry Sauce with Tart Oregon Cherries and Red Onions

 Instead of the cherry canning liquid, use water in its place.
 If you can’t find canned cherries at all, frozen will also work.

-Cranberry Sauce with Tart Oregon Cherries and Red Onions Recipe
+Cranberry Sauce with Cherries Recipe

-Cranberry Sauce with Tart Oregon Cherries and Red Onions
+Cranberry Sauce with Cherries

 Ingredients